-ACTIVITY DESCRIPTION PRODUCTS System Planning Completion of system planning products used by Caltrans and its transportation partners Caltrans District 3 System Planning Documents are consistent with the Caltrans District 3 System Planning Four-Year Work Plan Advance Planning Completion of pre- programming studies (e.g., Project Initiation Documents) so as to be ready to program resources for capital projects Project Initiation Documents (PID), as indicated in the "District 3 Three-Year PID Strategic Plan."
-Regional Planning Participate in and assist with various regional planning projects and studies Participation in the following projects and studies: Air Quality Planning Activities El Dorado County Active Transportation Connections Study County Line Multi-Modal Transit Center Study El Dorado County and City of Placerville Active Transportation Plans Local Development Review Program Review of local development proposals potentially impacting the State Highway System Assistance to lead agencies to ensure the identification and mitigation of local development impacts to the State Highway System
+ACTIVITY DESCRIPTION PRODUCTS System Planning Completion of system planning products used by Caltrans and its transportation partners Caltrans District 3 System Planning documents consistent with the Caltrans District 3 System Planning Five-Year Work Plan.
+Advance Planning Completion of pre- programming studies (e.g., Project Initiation Documents) so as to be ready to program resources for capital projects Project Initiation Documents (PID), as indicated in the Two-Year PID Work Plan.
+Regional Planning Participate in and assist with various regional planning projects and studies Participation in the following projects and studies: ITS Ops Improvement Plan Managed Lane Study Coloma Sustainable Community Mobility Plan Camino Safety Project on US Highway 50 US50 Recreational Hot Spot Study Local Development Review Program Review of local development proposals potentially impacting the State Highway System Assistance to lead agencies to ensure the identification and mitigation of local development impacts to the State Highway System that is consistent with the State's smart mobility goals.